Maikuolan/Common/_docs/NumberFormatter.md

 #### format method.

-After instantiating the number formatter, after setting any necessary values for the instance's members, the format method is used to format numbers.
+After instantiating the number formatter, after setting any necessary values for the instance's properties, the format method is used to format numbers.

 ```PHP
 public function format($Number, int $Decimals = 0): string;